iiviigames/wikipdf/README.md

 # WikiPDF

-This is a python script to download a list of wikipedia pages in PDF format without going through the hassle of clicking the "Download Page as PDF" link every time.
+These are a set of _nearly_ identical python scripts, which will download a list of wikipedia pages in PDF format without going through the hassle of clicking the "Download Page as PDF" link every time.

+> `wikipdf.py`
+The classic version.
+Uglier, less user friendly.

+>`wikipdfcolor.py`
+The **new and improved** version!
+As long as you've got a decent terminal (I recommend [ConEmu](https://conemu.github.io/) for Windows users!), you should have a lovely, color coded and more intuitive experience overall using the script!

+---

-So, here's what you do.
+So, here's how to use 'em:

 How To Use the Script
 ---------------------